Toowoomba railway station

 Toowoomba railway station is a heritage-listed railway station on the Western line at Russell Street, Toowoomba, Toowoomba Region, Queensland, Australia.
 It serves the city of Toowoomba, which is the junction for the Western, Main and Southern lines.
 The station has one platform with a passing loop, opening in 1867.
 It was designed by FDG Stanley and built in 1873 by R. Godsall.
 It was added to the Queensland Heritage Register on 21 October 1992.

 Services

 Toowoomba is served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.

-Following the cessation of the Dirranbandi Mail in February 1993, the cessation of the Roma - Brisbane Rail motor in December 1993 and the diversion of The Westlander to call at Willowburn in August 1994, Toowoomba was served by no regular passenger services.
+Following the cessation of the Dirranbandi Mail in February 1993, the cessation of the Roma to Brisbane Rail motor in December 1993 and the diversion of The Westlander to call at Willowburn in August 1994, Toowoomba was served by no regular passenger services.

 This was redressed when The Westlander reverted to calling at the station from 8 April 1997.